unosquare/ledemotion/README.md

     <SshDeployPassword>raspberry</SshDeployPassword>
 </PropertyGroup>
 ```
-These are just arguments for deploying LedEmotion via SSH using SSHDeploy and they can be modified to suit your needs.
-Click [here](https://github.com/unosquare/sshdeploy) for more information about SSHDeploy
+These are just arguments for deploying LedEmotion via SSH using dotnet-sshdeploy and they can be modified to suit your needs.
+Click [here](https://github.com/unosquare/sshdeploy) for more information about dotnet-sshdeploy
 ``` xml
 <Target Condition="$(BuildingInsideSshDeploy) ==''" Name="PostBuild" AfterTargets="PostBuildEvent">
     <Exec Command="cd $(ProjectDir)" />
     <Exec Command="dotnet sshdeploy push" />
   </Target>
 ```
-* This target is what calls sshdeploy after a successful build, we use it to automatically deploy LedEmotion using the defined properties explained above if you do not want to deploy every time you build LedEmotion you can remove this target and execute `dotnet sshdeploy push` in your project directory.
+* This target is what calls SSHDeploy after a successful build, we use it to automatically deploy LedEmotion using the defined properties explained above if you do not want to deploy every time you build LedEmotion you can remove this target and execute `dotnet sshdeploy push` in your project directory.

 *[back to the tutorial](#3-deploy-and-test-continuously)*